kimpro82/MyCodingContest/BaekJoon/Problems/Step/05_/README.md

 &nbsp;&nbsp; - All the codes of any language for the same problem have basically the same result.
 &nbsp;&nbsp; - `C++`* : skipped the below two header lines; `#include <iostream>` `using namespace std;`
 &nbsp;&nbsp; - `Golang`* : skipped the below two header lines; `package main` `import "fmt"`
-&nbsp;&nbsp; - `Text` : Only possible problems that do not require input values are solved.
 &nbsp;&nbsp; * When any additional header is used, the header block is also noted seperately.